 Nevertheless, even the worst kinds of situations end at some point.
 Sometimes you need to do something to make them end or hurry that moment.
-Other times, they will simply wither and die on their own, and all you can do is have patience and wait.
-Either way, things will change.
+Other times, they will simply wither and die on their own, and all you can do is give yourself an instant motivation boost, have patience and wait.

 2. You’ve Overcome Challenges Before